rdmark/Netatalk/README.md

 operational information.

 # Netatalk 2.x
 Netatalk 2.x is a fork of the Netatalk 2.2 codebase, which aims to be clean and easy to set up on modern systems.
 It has taken in all community patches that emerged since upstream Netatalk 2.2 stopped being actively developed, for ultimate performance, compatibility and usability.
-It has also aggressively deprecated broken or long outdated features, as well as backported a select few security patches from upstream.
+It has also aggressively deprecated broken or long outdated features, as well as backported applicable security patches from upstream.

-Actively supported platforms are Linux, NetBSD and Solaris.
+Actively supported platforms are Debian Linux, NetBSD and Solaris.

-# Background
-Netatalk is an open source implementation of AFP, Apple's legacy file sharing protocol, originally standing for AppleTalk Filing Protocol.
-This is what classic Mac OS as well as earlier versions of Mac OS X (until 10.8) uses for file sharing, when Apple deprecated AFP in favor of Samba.

-As of Netatalk 3.0, support for Apple's legacy AppleTalk (DDP) protocol was dropped.
-AppleTalk is required for Macs running System 6.0 through Mac OS 7.6, as well as Apple IIe and IIgs computers, to be able to connect to an AppleShare server out of the box.
-Additionally, AppleTalk support brings the convenience of a printer server (**papd**) which can act as a two-way bridge for using modern printers on old Macs, and vice versa, as well as a time server (**timelord**) plus an Apple II netboot server (**a2boot**.)

-One major motivation for keeping Netatalk 2.2 alive, is the ability to understand both AppleTalk (DDP) and TCP/IP (DSI) which allows it to serve as a bridge between very old Apple II and Mac systems, and modern macOS and other systems that understand AFP.

 # Installation
-Follow the [installation steps in the official Netatalk 2.2 documentation](https://github.com/rdmark/Netatalk-2.x/wiki/Chapter-2.-Installation) to configure and install Netatalk.
+Follow the [installation instructions in the wiki](https://github.com/rdmark/Netatalk-2.x/wiki/Chapter-2.-Installation) to configure and install Netatalk.

 The general installation flow follows that of most traditional *NIX software: Run the ```bootstrap``` script to generate the Makefiles, then run the ```configure``` script to configure the feature set, then finally run ```make``` and ```make install``` to compile and install the software.